ENCCS/performance-programming/content/setup.rst

 This means that you should access to C and Fortran compilers in your computer.

-You can use an HPC cluster if you have access to one, but the installation instructions descried below cover how to install C and Fortran compilers in your own computer.
+You can use an HPC cluster if you have access to one, but the installation instructions described below cover how to install C and Fortran compilers in your own computer.

 The GCC compiler (GNU Compiler Collection) is a collection of compilers and libraries capable of compiling programs written in C, C++, GO, Fortran, and Objective-C programming languages.